NREL/HPC/docs/Documentation/Development/Languages/Python/conda.md

 * Use the -p PATH_NAME switch when creating or updating your environment.
 Make sure PATH_NAME isn't in the home directory.
 Keep in mind files in /scratch are deleted after about a month of inactivity.

 * Change the directory used for caching.
 This location is set by the module file to ~/.conda-pkgs.
-Calling export CONDA_PKGS_DIRS=PATH_NAME to somewhere to store downloads and cached files such as /scratch/$USER/.conda-pkgs will reduce home directory usage.
+A simple way to avoid filling up the home directory with cached conda data is to soft link a location on scratch to ~/.conda-pkgs such as `ln -s /scratch/$USER/.conda-pkgs /home/$USER/.conda-pkgs`  Calling export CONDA_PKGS_DIRS=PATH_NAME to somewhere to store downloads and cached files such as /scratch/$USER/.conda-pkgs will reduce home directory usage.

 ## HPC Considerations